nachoparker/dutree/README.md

     -s, --summary       equivalent to -da, or -d1 -a1M -u, --usage         report real disk usage instead of file size -b, --bytes         print sizes in bytes
-    -x, --exclude NAME  exclude matching files or directories -H, --no-hidden     exclude hidden files
+    -f, --files-only    skip directories for a fast local overview -x, --exclude NAME  exclude matching files or directories -H, --no-hidden     exclude hidden files
     -A, --ascii         ASCII characters only, no colors